nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

     Base 99 -> 0010 = 99  - 0, 1, ...
 '98', '99'

 Here you can see that any base can be used.
-It is very inconvinent that we can't express '10' in one numerical digit, that is why Hexidecimal uses 'A'.
+It is very inconvenient that we can't express '10' in one numerical digit, that is why Hexadecimal uses 'A'.

 _(I don't know of any use for Base 99)_